-The disclosure of Auditor's remuneration is in accordance with Section 322 of the Companies Act 2014 which mandates remuneration in particular categories and that remuneration paid to the Bank's Auditor (Deloitte) for services to the Bank only be disclosed in this format.
+The disclosure of Auditor's remuneration is in accordance with Section 322 of the Companies Act 2014 which mandates remuneration in particular categories and that remuneration paid to the Bank's Auditor (Deloitte Ireland LLP) for services to the Bank be disclosed in this format.
 Other assurance services include remuneration for additional assurance issued by the firm outside of the audit of the statutory financial statements.
 Remuneration include assignments where the auditor provides assurance to third parties.

-2021 2020
+2022 2021

 €'000 €'000

-Auditor remuneration (excluding VAT)
+Auditor remuneration (excluding VAT):

-Audit of financial statements 134 130
+Audit of financial statements 138 134

-Other assurance services
+Other assurance services - borne by the Parent company 28

-Tax advisory services
+Tax advisory services -

-Other non-audit services
+Other non-audit services -

-134 130
+166 134

-The Board and Audit Committee reviews, on an on-going basis, the level of remuneration and is satisfied that it has not affected the independence of the Auditor.
+The Board and Audit Committee reviews, on an ongoing basis, the level of remuneration for non-audit services when applicable and is satisfied that it has not affected the independence of the Auditor.